2023 FIBA Basketball World Cup qualification (Africa): Entrants

-The 16 teams that have qualified for AfroBasket 2021 participated in the first round of the FIBA Basketball World Cup African qualifiers.
+The 16 teams that qualified for AfroBasket 2021 participated in the first round of the 2023 FIBA Basketball World Cup African qualifiers.

 Draw

 The draw for the first round was held on 31 August 2021 in Mies, Switzerland.

 Seeding

 Seedings were announced on 30 August 2021.
 Teams were seeded based on FIBA rankings.
 Teams from pots 1 and 4 were drawn to Groups A and B. Teams from pots 2 and 3 were drawn to Groups C and D. Teams from pots 5 and 6 were drawn across the four groups.

 First round

 Due to the COVID-19 pandemic, the November window was played in a single venue.
-The same was done for the February and July window.
+The same was done for the February and July windows.